Stratham, New Hampshire: Public safety

 Stratham has an all-volunteer fire department located in a new building at the intersection of Winnicut Road and Portsmouth Avenue (NH 33) next to the Stratham Historical Society.

 The Stratham Police Department is located at 76 Portsmouth Avenue.
 The department has 12 full-time officers, one part-time officer, one prosecutor and one full-time administrative assistant.
 According to their website, the "Stratham Police are very community oriented and are involved in several events such as National Night Out, Coffee With a Cop, Bike Rodeos, Family Fun Day, and many others."

 Education

 Stratham is home to two schools: the Cooperative Middle School and Stratham Memorial School.
-Stratham Memorial School is located at 39 Gifford Farm Road and teaches from Pre-K to 5th grade.
+Stratham Memorial School, the public elementary school, is located at 39 Gifford Farm Road and teaches from Pre-K to 5th grade.
 The Cooperative Middle School (CMS) is located at 100 Academic Way and includes grades 6–8.
-High school students from Stratham attend Exeter High School (grades 9–12).
-The public elementary only serve students from Stratham, while the high school and middle school serves students from all six towns of SAU 16—in which Stratham is the second-largest town, after Exeter and ahead of Brentwood, Kensington, East Kingston, and Newfields.
+High school students from Stratham (grades 9–12) attend Exeter High School.
+Stratham Memorial School only serve students from Stratham, while the high school and middle school serve students from all six towns of SAU 16—in which Stratham is the second-largest town, after Exeter.

+Stratham was the location of a campus of New Hampshire Technical College starting in the 1980s.
+The college was later merged into Great Bay Community College, whose campus is in Portsmouth.
+The Stratham campus was closed and sold.